Overview of shared code and practices used throughout the library.

 ScopeGuard template makes it easy to have a function (typically given via a lambda) that should run once the guard is destructed.

-- It's very common to have big switch statements that cover all expected possibilities but need a default case to handle programmer bugs; in those cases, you can use the THROW_UNREACHABLE macro which unconditionally throws a std::logic_error.
+- It's very common to have big switch statements that cover all expected possibilities but need a default case to handle programmer bugs; in those cases, you can use the SLANG_UNREACHABLE macro which unconditionally throws a std::logic_error in debug builds and marks the path unreachable in release builds.

 - The slang::